 In the evolving landscape of job recruitment, the introduction of pay transparency has posed unique challenges and opportunities.
 Recruiters are now often tasked with setting realistic expectations with candidates regarding pay ranges.
-This guide aims to navigate recruiters through the nuances of these discussions, ensuring a fair and transparent approach that aligns with organizational goals and candidate expectations.
+This guide aims to navigate recruiters through the nuances of these compensation management discussions, ensuring a fair and transparent approach that aligns with organizational goals and candidate expectations.

 Understanding Pay Transparency in the Modern Workplace